openwayne/x-socket/README.md

-# Proxy Application - Installation 1
+# x-socket

 ## Overview
-This is the first installment of the Proxy Application project.
-It implements the client-side functionality using C and the BSD socket API.
+This is a proxy project.
+It implements the client-side and server-side functionality using C and the BSD socket API.
 The client connects to a remote server, sends a test message (simulating intercepted network data), and prints the server's response.
+It can also get information about processes under different operating systems.

 ## Requirements
 - GCC or another C compiler
 - Unix-like operating system (Linux, macOS, or Windows with a suitable POSIX environment)
-- Make (optional, if you wish to use the provided Makefile)
+- Make

 ## Building the Client
 1. Clone the repository or download the source files.